-I’ve been in the hospitality/liquor retail industry for over ten years, working in Australia and Japan.
-I regularly return to Japan to keep up with what’s going on in the world of sake and am one of only a couple of Australians holding the Advanced Level Certificate of the Sake Professional Course run by the Sake Education Council and the only Australian holder of the Kikisake-shi (Sake Sommelier) Certification from the Sake Service Institute in Tokyo.
-With this blog I’m hoping to bring sake to a wider audience, dispel some myths and pull back the curtain a bit for the often misunderstood and highly underrated beverage that is Japanese sake.
+I’ve been in the hospitality/liquor retail industry for close to twenty years, working in Australia and Japan.
+I’m one of only a handful of Australians holding the Advanced Level Certificate of the Sake Professional Course run by the Sake Education Council and the only Australian holder of the Kikisake-shi (Sake Sommelier) Certification from the Sake Service Institute in Tokyo.

-Although sake consumption is on the rise in Australia, it’s not a fad.
-I think it’s important that the right information and education on sake is out there so people can be a bit more discerning than just ordering hot sake when out at the local Sushi Train (not that there’s anything wrong with that).
+Sake consumption is on the rise in Australia (and world wide), and I’d like to hope it’s not a fad.
+It’s important that the right information and education on sake is out there so people can be a bit more discerning than just ordering hot sake when out at the local Sushi Train (not that there’s anything wrong with that.